sarvaatmak/House-Prices-Advanced-Regression-Techniques/README.md

 * Dealing with Outliers.
 * Exploring Correlations.

-# Imputed missing values thre are over 80 features(columns) in dataset, which makes it a mammoth task.
+# Imputed missing values:
+*There are over 80 features(columns) in dataset, which makes it a mammoth task.
 Features are Imputed by following:
 * Median.
 * Mode.
 * Manual functions.